Henry1432/Henry1432/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Game Programmer currently looking for work, Im activly working on updating my portfolio, and working as a Gameplay Programmer on the game Double Down (comming soon).
-FunFact about me, I spent a decade of my life in the circus, then ran away to become a Game Developer! feel free to go to my linkedin: https://www.linkedin.com/in/real-henry-bennett/ or just email me at: henry.bennett@mymail.champlain.edu.
+FunFact about me, I spent a decade of my life in the circus, then ran away to become a Game Developer!
+Feel free to connect with my by going to my linkedin: https://www.linkedin.com/in/real-henry-bennett/ or just email me at: henry.bennett@mymail.champlain.edu.